Skip to main content

 How to optimize for large-scale scenarios?

-When selecting VPC-CNI network plugin, there's a DataPlaneV2 option:
+When choosing the VPC-CNI network plugin, there's a DataPlaneV2 option:

 How can Pods access the public network?